Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Numerical Results

 Fig. 4 plots the maximum system power budget versus the achievable sum rate.
 It shows that when $P_{max}$ is small, the system achievable sum rate increases rapidly with the growth of the transmit power.
 As $P_{max}$ rises from 1W to 5W, all four schemes achieve a significant performance improvement of approximately 40\%.
 However, this trend gradually stabilizes as $P_{max}$ increases.
 When $P_{max}$ reaches 15W, further increasing the transmit power provides only a very marginal gain to the system.
 This stability appears because the distortion noise induced by HWI is proportional to the transceiver signal power, thereby establishing an upper bound for the performance of the system.
 Under the same power budget, it is evident that the robust design of the STAR-RIS aided RSMA system we proposed has better performance than the other three, demonstrates the necessity of considering HWI in the algorithm design.

 \emph{3) Effect of RSMA Scheme on the Network}: Fig. 5 presents the system achievable sum rate versus the number of reflecting elements $N$.
 As $N$ increases, the performance of OMA and NOMA improves only marginally and even saturates when $N$ becomes sufficiently large, due to the influence of HWI on reflecting elements.
 RSMA shows a more stable and superior trend which achieved nearly 50\% performance gain as $N$ increased from 10 to 50.
+At the point of $N$ = 50, RSMA scheme delivers a 36\% improvement over NOMA and a 75\% advantage compared to traditional OMA scheme.
 This behavior suggests that RSMA is more resilient to the HWI on the reflecting elements, making it a more robust choice for realistic STAR-RIS systems.
 Fig. 6 compares the performance of different multiple access schemes in STAR-RIS Robust system.
 The results show that RSMA achieves the best performance across all transmit power levels, and its advantage becomes more significant as $P_{max}$ increases.
 When power level is low, its increasing leads to substantial gains in system performance.
 However, as $P_{max}$ grows further, the performance improvements of all three schemes progressively decreases.
 This diminishing effect is likely caused by signal distortion under high-power conditions due to HWI's existing.